Posted: 04 Feb 2017 Contributor: Bianca Ignacio

 1. Keep it Simple

 Having a clean, simple layout goes a long way when it comes to UX.
 Your user has no choice but to interact directly with your content when it’s focused.
-This allows for easier interactions and causes less headaches.
+This allows for easier interactions and causes fewer headaches.
 Additionally, using a grid system provides a clean presentation, as it will keep your elements and content aligned and displayed neatly.

 2. Be Consistent